JanMiksovsky/quickui/readme.md

 This is the source repo for QuickUI.
 The main QuickUI project home page is at http://quickui.org.

-The tools directory contains instructions for building the QuickUI tools.
+/src contains the source for the QuickUI runtime.

-To build as a debian package, first install git-buildpackage:
-> sudo apt-get install git-buildpackage

-Then to build:
-> git buildpackage
+/test contains unit tests.
+/tools contains the optional QuickUI markup compiler.

+The runtime its associated unit tests can be built with Grunt.js (https://github.com/cowboy/grunt) by issuing the "grunt" command in this folder.